1998–2002 Argentine great depression: Currency

+The Crédito also emerged in 1995 as a complementary currency for facilitating barter.

+Some versions of Crédito were unique for being demurrage currency.

 Rates, riots, resignations and default

 When a short boom in the early 1990s of portfolio investment from abroad ended in 1995, Argentina became reliant on the IMF to provide the country with low-interest access to credit and to guide its economic reforms.
 When the recession began in 1999, the national deficit widened to 2.5% of GDP, and its external debt surpassed 50% of GDP.
 Seeing the levels as excessive, the IMF advised the government to balance its budget by implementing austerity measures to sustain investor confidence.
 The De la Rúa administration implemented $1.4 billion in cuts in its first weeks in office in late 1999.
 In June 2000, with unemployment at 14% and projections of 3.5% GDP for the year, austerity was furthered by $938 million in spending cuts and $2 billion in tax increases.

 GDP growth projections proved to be overly optimistic (instead of growing, real GDP shrank 0.8%), and lagging tax receipts prompted the government to freeze spending and cut retirement benefits again.
 In early November, Standard & Poor's placed Argentina on a credit watch, and a treasury bill auction required paying 16% interest (up from 9% in July, the second-highest rate of any country in South America at the time.

 Rising bond yields forced the country to turn to major international lenders, such as the IMF, the World Bank, and the US Treasury, which would lend to the government below market rates if it complied with conditions.
 Several more rounds of belt-tightening followed.
 José Luis Machinea resigned in March 2001.
 He was replaced with Ricardo López Murphy, who lasted less than three weeks in office before being replaced with Cavallo.